The Best Instant Pot Beef Bone Broth (Paleo, Whole30, Keto, AIP)

 7. If you want to use the broth right away, transfer it to a fat separator and use the broth you want.

-8. If you aren't going to use the broth right away, cool to room temperature and then transfer to the refrigerator for at least 6-hours to allow the fat to separate and harden.
+8. If you aren't going to use the broth right away, pour into 32 ounce glass jars and seal with a lid.
+Cool to room temperature and then transfer to the refrigerator for at least 4-hours to allow the fat to separate and harden.

 9. When you are ready to use, remove the fat layer on top and enjoy in your favorite recipes.